Bright-04/Fullscreen-API-Attack/readme.md

 - Clear notifications when entering fullscreen mode
 - Requiring user interaction to enter fullscreen
 - Keyboard shortcuts to exit fullscreen that cannot be overridden
+- YouTube-specific security features like Google's sign-in protections
+- Browser extensions that can help identify legitimate websites

 ## Contributing